Altered Beast: Legacy

 Video game journalist Ken Horowitz stated that video gamers identify the "rise from your grave" opening from the game, whether they are fans of Sega's games or not.
-According to Horowitz, Altered Beast's biggest attraction is its charm, which was reduced in the modifications to the game's Genesis port, and has called the game "one of the more memorable concepts Sega conceived."
+According to Horowitz, Altered Beast's biggest attraction is its charm, which was reduced in the modifications to the Genesis port, and has called the game "one of the more memorable concepts Sega conceived."
 Uchida has expressed surprise over the sustained popularity around his arcade games, stating "When I occasionally visit videogame arcades in the US, I still see people playing my Altered Beast and Golden Axe games.
 It proves to me that, if the game is good, people will still pay good money to play it."

 Sequels

 Altered Beast has received two sequels.
-Altered Beast: Guardian of the Realms, developed by 3d6 Games and published by THQ, is a 2002 sequel for Game Boy Advance in the style of the original arcade game.
+Altered Beast: Guardian of the Realms, developed by 3d6 Games and published by THQ, is a 2002 sequel for the Game Boy Advance in the style of the original arcade game.
 It adds new features like power-ups and beast forms, as well as 15 levels.
 While the graphics are improved compared to the original game, the scrolling mechanic remains the same.
 A PlayStation 2 title known as Jūōki: Project Altered Beast in Japan and Altered Beast in Europe was released by Sega in 2005.
-It was planned for a North American release as well, but was later cancelled.
-Rather than serving as a sequel to the original game, the newer title features a more modern setting that is unconnected to the original game, with a darker and more violent tone.
+It was also planned for a North American release, but was later cancelled.
+Rather than serving as a sequel, the newer title features a more modern setting that is unconnected to the original game, with a darker and more violent tone.
 Uchida advised on the project, and stated, "We really couldn't steer away from the violence aspect.
 The American marketing side was cheering us on, so we did it as best we could."
 The 2005 Altered Beast received mixed reviews for its camera system and poor graphics.

+Film adaptation

 In 2014, Sega announced a partnership with Evan Cholfin for film and TV projects based on their games.
-Altered Beast was announced as an animated project in 2016.
+Altered Beast was announced as a live action project in 2016, which has not materialized as of 2025.

 Popular culture

 Altered Beast has been referenced in other media.
 In 1993, Matthew Sweet named his album Altered Beast after the game.
-Sweet told Spin magazine that the title meant "whatever is inside you that someday might explode, and maybe you don't know it's there", which he found similar to the game, where "you have to find these little power-up things, and when you eat them you become the Altered Beast, this other creature that's really powerful and violent".
-The character Neff, in his Rhino form as the boss of the game's final level, appeared in the 2012 film Wreck-It Ralph, along with Sonic the Hedgehog villain Doctor Eggman.
+Sweet told Spin magazine the title meant "whatever is inside you that someday might explode, and maybe you don't know it's there", which he found similar to the game, where "you have to find these little power-up things, and when you eat them you become the Altered Beast, this other creature that's really powerful and violent".
+The character Neff, in his Rhino form as the boss of the game's final level, appeared in the 2012 Disney film Wreck-It Ralph, along with Sonic the Hedgehog villain Doctor Eggman.